 #10 Take Half Home

 Likewise, one of the easy ways to save money eating out is by not eating your entire meal in one sitting and instead boxing up half to go.
+This trick is quite possibly the cheapest way for a single person to eat out at a restaurant.

 Some restaurant portion sizes are huge – and it is way too much food for one serving.
 However, we eat it all because it’s in front of us and we are trained to eat what is served.